 In 2000 he was appointed Poet Laureate of Maine by Governor Angus King.
 He served in that capacity for six years and visited many libraries and schools throughout Maine.
 Also he read his poem “Building a House in the Maine Woods, 1971” at Governor Baldacci’s inauguration in 2003.
 (See Talks to read the poem.)

-He currently resides in Cabot, Vermont, with his wife.
+He currently resides in Montpelier, Vermont, with his wife.
 In 2009 he joined the Fairfield University MFA program.
 (See Talks to read his 2011 commencement address.)
 He works widely in schools with both students and teachers.